openstack-attic/compute-api/README.rst

 Compute API
 +++++++++++

+This repository is now frozen-in-time and will not accept new patches.

-This repository contains the RESTful API information for the OpenStack Compute project, also known as Nova.
+It was the original API information holder for the OpenStack Compute project, also known as Nova.
 The Nova project provides open source cloud management and orchestration services.

 Prerequisites
 =============